oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-browse-objects.md

     This will search for all the columns with "AGE" in the column name.

     We can explicitly search for GROUP as well but we don't see any.
     It means we don't have any tables or columns with the text GROUP in the name.
+For our workshop, we needed a table about various age groups.
+Since we could not find it in the catalog, we will have to load it into the database in the next lab.

     ![Screenshot of searching for column names](images/image7_catalog_search_cols.png)